end-of-term/eot2024/seed-lists/README.md

 * PURL_server_domains_20240214.csv: report of all target domains from the PURL server.

+### Internet Archive seeds
+Seeds supplied by Antoine McGrath of Internet Archive:

+* CRS_ReportsList.csv - nominated URLs to government hosted CRS Reports from Daniel Schuman with the American Governance Institute.

 ### Standford seeds
 Seeds supplied by James Jacobs of Stanford University Libraries: